 Being a San Diego local comes with many perks like 70 miles of golden sandy beaches, world-class craft brews, sweeping views, and perfect weather.
 But living here also means having to play host, a lot, with friends and family expecting you to be their vacation tour guide for all intents and purposes.
-After all, you should be able to show them a mighty good time in America’s finest beach town.
-Right?
+After all, you should be able to show them a mighty good time in the home of the California burritos, right?

 Well in case you need some inspiration on how to dazzle your guests with the magic of this remarkable city, here is this list of the best things to do in San Diego when your friends or family are visiting.